TeamAbella060420/U5-Java-JavaScriptEverywhere/README.md

     document.write() – MDN
 Learned how and where to add JavaScript to a web page.
 Learned how to identify and fix a problem in a program using the JavaScript console.
 This error-fixing skill will help assist you as you pick up the syntax of the language.
-Practice using JavaScript by writing a "self-destructing message" program.